Darllenwch y dudalen hon yn Gymraeg

 Of course, in order to achieve this, we will require a high-quality education workforce that is vibrant, engaged and committed to ensuring quality learning for all.
 An education system cannot be more than the standard of its workforce, and our curriculum cannot be delivered without an ambitious and well-supported teaching profession.

 At the end of June, I held a symposium to discuss how we can improve the experiences of our learners.
 It was a great opportunity to bring teachers, training providers and partners together to discuss on a practical level, how we can improve both in the short and long term.

 We want to ensure that our teachers are trained and supported to be confident educators who have the right skills.
 As well as focusing on general teaching methods to support the new curriculum, we are already beginning to improve our understanding of signature pedagogies – the styles of teaching and instruction that are common to specific disciplines, areas of study or professions.
 The symposium provided a great opportunity to start this journey and to focus on effective pedagogies in second language teaching.

 We were fortunate to have two research reports to inform our discussions at the symposium.
 It is imperative that our work is informed by research and evidence about effective language teaching and learning, including language immersion methods, as well as the role of bilingualism in supporting multiliteracy and the linguistic and cognitive development of learners.
-You can view their presentations below.
+You can view participants talking about the symposium and their experiences below.

 And read their reports as below. (link to reports)